 Ho Kwon Ping, Executive Chairman, Banyan Tree Group, said at the launch: “The extended stay segment has been overlooked in recent years so we took the opportunity to innovate and create a hospitality product that meets the demands and needs of today’s travelers”.
 He continued: “With affordable price points, proximity to existing Group properties as well as lower operating costing via a unique service model, Cassia offers potential for strong yields and returns.
 It also enables owners to stay in their own property as well as enjoy additional lifestyle benefits”.

-Banyan Tree has five Cassia projects in development in Phuket (Thailand), Bintan (Indonesia), Beruwala (Sri Lanka), Gold Coast (Australia) and Lijiang (China).
-A further seven Cassia projects are planned in New York (USA), Brisbane (Australia), Japan, Seychelles, Chiang Mai and Bangkok (Thailand) and Lang Co (Vietnam).
+Banyan Tree has two Cassia properties in Phuket (Thailand) and Bintan (Indonesia), and five Cassia projects in development in Phuket (Thailand), Bintan (Indonesia), Beruwala (Sri Lanka), Gold Coast (Australia) and Lijiang (China).
+A further seven Cassia projects are planned in New York (USA), Gold Coast (Australia), Brisbane (Australia), Japan, Seychelles, Chiang Mai and Bangkok (Thailand) and Lang Co (Vietnam).
 These measures not only allow Banyan Tree to increase its awareness in new markets and gain international momentum, but also create a strong platform for a portfolio of sub-brands that can be a source of long-term revenue generation.